aardvark-community/GLSLangSharp/README.md

 ### Publish

-simply edit `RELEASE_NOTES.md` and push to master.
-The github actions will take care of building/publishing on nuget
+Simply edit `RELEASE_NOTES.md` and push to master.
+The github actions will take care of building/publishing on NuGet.